samiselim/cloudcore-project/README.md

 - **k8s-scan:** Scanning Kubernetes manifests for security issues.
 - **update-deployments:** Updating Kubernetes deployments with the new images.

+## Infrastructure

+This application is deployed on an EKS (Elastic Kubernetes Service) cluster and managed using Argo CD.
+The infrastructure is created and managed using Terraform IaC (Infrastructure as Code).

+### Key Components

+- **EKS Cluster:** The application runs on an Amazon EKS cluster, providing scalability and high availability.
+- **Argo CD:** Continuous deployment tool for Kubernetes.
+It monitors the Git repository for changes in the Kubernetes manifests and updates the EKS deployments with the new images.
+- **Terraform:** Infrastructure as Code tool used to provision and manage the EKS cluster and related resources.

+### Workflow

+1. **Image Scanning:** New images for the frontend and backend are scanned for vulnerabilities using Trivy and Snyk.
+2. **Argo CD Deployment:** Argo CD automatically detects changes in the Git repository and updates the EKS deployments with the new images.
+3. **Terraform IaC:** Terraform scripts are used to set up and manage the infrastructure, ensuring a consistent and reproducible environment.

 ## Contributing

 We welcome contributions to improve the Quiz App.
 Please fork the repository and create a pull request with your changes.